ahmad-ite/alraedah/README.md

 http://localhost:3000/api/v1/requests/register

 ```
-2- reply to client that your request is registered without wating the process.
+2- reply to the client that your request is registered without waiting for the process..

 3- fetch request status and data.

 ```